curtisullerich/wedding/faq.md

 ## FAQ
 <br>

+##### Where/when should I RSVP?
+Please let us know whether or not you can make it [here]({{ site.baseurl }}/rsvp) by April 20th.

+##### What if one day of fun isn't enough?
+We're planning to have a casual day-after hangout on Sunday, August 3rd, to get more quality time with everyone who came to celebrate with us.
+We'll update this section with more details.
+If you need to know anything specific to aid your planning, just get in touch.

 ##### Can I bring a date?
 We’re excited to have you share this special day with us!
 If you’d like to bring a date who is not listed on the invitation, please put